wp-plugins/zeno-font-resizer/readme.txt

 = I click the resizer, but (some of) my fonts don't change in size. =

-The plugin expects the CSS of your theme to be set up in a certain way.
-When you have a fixed font-size like 14px for your menu or content elements, it will not be affected by the plugin.
+The plugin expects the CSS of your theme to be set up flexible.
+When you have a static font-size like 14px or 14pt for your menu or content elements, it will not be affected by the plugin.
+This way of using font-size is maybe pixel-perfect for the designer, but not accessible for the user.

-When you use a percentage, like 100% or 124%, it will follow (inherit) the font-size of the parent (and so up).
+When you use a percentage, like 100% or 124%, it is dynamic and will follow (inherit) the font-size of the parent (and so up).
+The same dynamic counts for setting in em.

 = I use font-size in rem in my theme, what do I do? =

-The font-size in rem is relative to the font-size of the html element.
+The font-size in rem is relative to the font-size of the root <html> element.
 So you can go to the Settingspage of this plugin, and set the html element as the element to change the font-size of.
 Now your rem elements should follow the resizing.

 = How can I use the plugin without the widget? =